MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/cookies-pop-up-blocker-error.md

 ---
 title: Cookies or pop-up blocker errors when using Unified Interface apps
-description: Describes issues in which you receive errors about Power Apps requires cookies to be enabled or pop-up blocker when using Unified Interface apps. ms.reviewer: rashb ms.topic: troubleshooting ms.date: 10/19/2021
+description: Describes issues in which you receive errors that Power Apps requires cookies to be enabled or pop-up blocker when using Unified Interface apps. ms.reviewer: rashb ms.topic: troubleshooting ms.date: 10/19/2021